240-249-8250

 After these rewarding professional milestones, Dr. Varma is proud to now serve on the team at Center for Vein Restoration, where the physicians have rededicated their careers to bringing relief to patients coping with venous disease.

-“I am a vascular surgeon by background so I’ve always had an interest in venous insufficiency as one of the commonest diseases treated, in a busy vascular surgical practice.
-Venous insufficiency is so easily treatable and yet it often takes a back seat even in vascular surgical practices because life threatening and limb threatening situations always take precedence,” says Dr. Varma.
+“I am a vascular surgeon by background, so I’ve always had an interest in venous insufficiency as one of the most common diseases treated in a busy vascular surgical practice.
+Venous insufficiency is so easily treatable and yet it often takes a back seat even in vascular surgical practices because life-threatening and limb-threatening situations always take precedence,” says Dr. Varma.

-“I have found that only in a dedicated vein care practice am I able to offer the kind to care that patients with venous insufficiency deserve.
-Proper and complete care of these patients requires a lot of attention to detail with a very detailed history and detailed ultrasound to begin with.
+“I have found that only in a dedicated vein care practice am I able to offer the kind of care that patients with venous insufficiency deserve.
+Proper and complete care of these patients requires a lot of attention to detail, with a very detailed history and detailed ultrasound to begin with.
 It is important to rule out arterial and lymphatic diseases and other causes of leg swelling and pain.
-Being able to address the patients’ symptoms completely and to provide complete relief to these patients with a life free of leg tiredness, heaviness and pain and wounds is a gratifying feeling.
-I moved to a vein care practice from General Vascular Surgical Practice because of two main reasons.
-One I was able to provide much better vein care in a vein practice than in a general vascular practice and secondly because it afforded me a better life balance in being able to manage my family needs and professional commitments to my patients.”
+Being able to address the patients’ symptoms completely and to provide complete relief to these patients with a life free of leg tiredness, heaviness, pain, and wounds is a gratifying feeling.
+I moved to a vein care practice from a General Vascular Surgical Practice for two main reasons.
+One, I was able to provide much better vein care in a vein practice than in a general vascular practice, and second, it afforded me a better life balance in being able to manage my family needs and professional commitments to my patients.”

 “Venous disease is very interesting for many reasons.
-A lot is still unknown about venous insufficiency.
-What is very interesting about venous disease is that some patients with obvious and severe venous insufficiency on a physical exam and on a ultrasound remain, completely asymptomatic and some others who may have completely normal appearing legs may have severe symptoms of pain tiredness heaviness etc. Some form tortuous varicose veins and some get swelling, some ulcers and some have just pain. “
+A lot of venous insufficiency is still unknown.
+What is very interesting about venous disease is that some patients with obvious and severe venous insufficiency on a physical exam and on a ultrasound remain completely asymptomatic, and some others who may have completely normal appearing legs may have severe symptoms of pain, tiredness, heaviness, etc. Some form tortuous varicose veins, some get swelling, some ulcers, and some have just pain.“

 Dr. Varma describes her personal work in the field of venous insufficiency and areas where she has a particular focus: